marufk21/Ecommerce-App/README.md

 ## Contributing

-Contributions are welcome!
-If you'd like to contribute, please [create a new issue](https://github.com/[username]/[projectname]/issues) or submit a pull request.
+Contributions are welcome If you'd like to contribute, please [create a new issue](https://github.com/[username]/[projectname]/issues) or submit a pull request.